-Cohen Seglias Federal Contracting partner Maria Panichelli is teaming up with Women Impacting Public Policy (WIPP) for a second webinar series, this time on Building a Complaint Team: Teaming, Joint Ventures, and Mentor Protégé Relationships in Federal Government Contracting.
+Cohen Seglias Federal Contracting partner Maria Panichelli is teaming up with Women Impacting Public Policy (WIPP) for a second webinar series, this time on Building a Compliant Team: Teaming, Joint Ventures, and Mentor Protégé Relationships in Federal Government Contracting.

 Though teaming and joint venturing are a frequently discussed topic in federal contracting circles, the concepts and requirements relating to teams and joint ventures are often very misunderstood.
 In this beginners-level webinar, we will discuss the fundamental building blocks necessary to understanding the why and how of small business partnerships.
 We will explain what set aside contracts are, how to determine if you are eligible for the federal government’s small business programs, and common pitfalls that can prevent your eligibility set-aside contracts.